 Traveling can get expensive fast.
 If you're on a budget and frustrated at the lack of cheap vacation ideas out there, maybe some of these tips can help.

-If you are thinking of traveling to Europe, then you want to book your room 5 weeks before your trip.
+If you are thinking of traveling to Europe, then you want to book your room five weeks before your trip.
 Doing this will save you roughly 25%.

-The best time to book a domestic flight is 54 days (7 weeks) before travel.
-That said, prices fluctuate frequently and if you really want the best deal you might want to consider flying on Tuesdays, Wednesdays, or Saturdays and trying picking an early morning flight.
+Prices fluctuate frequently and if you really want the best deal you might want to consider flying on Tuesdays, Wednesdays, or Saturdays and picking an early morning flight.

 Of course, no one wants to spend a vacation sleeping on their friend's sofa.

 Another option to consider is a hostel.
-I know, I know... this option has a bit of a bad reputation, but there are many really incredible options, some even offer private rooms and bathrooms.
-And then there is the price.
-Remember that $137 a night figure -- the average hostel price is between $20-$30 a night.
+This option has a bit of a bad reputation, but there are many really incredible ways to evaluate the possibilities, some even offer private rooms and bathrooms.
+And then there is the price: hostel prices can be as low as $20-$30 a night.